 Intended Use of Proceeds Actual Use of Proceeds To advance the Company's properties and for general and administrative purposes.
 In early June 2011, the Company commenced its exploration program at the Thorn property and on June 30 2011, the Company paid \$70,000 in connection with a payment due under the option agreement for the Kahilt property.
-The remaining funds have not yet been spent and will be used for further work on the Kahilt property and general operating costs.
-Explanation of variances and the impact of variances on the ability of the Company to achieve its business objectives and milestones No material variances are identifiable to the Company.
+The remaining funds \$1M have been spent on further work on the Kahilt property, Thorn exploration and general operating costs.
+Explanation of variances and the impact of variances on the ability of the Company to achieve its business objectives and milestones No material variances have been identified.
 Proceeds have been used as intended and to further exploration of the two flagship properties while meeting administrative requirements.